top of page

 Physical Education

-MSAD 60 will offer k-12 physical education opportunities that include the components of a quality physical education program.
+MSAD 60 will offer K-12 physical education opportunities that include the components of a quality physical education program.
 Physical education shall equip students with the knowledge, skills, and values necessary for lifelong physical activity.
 The district discourages exemptions from PE due to taking other courses or training.
 Physical education instruction is required to be taught by a certified teacher who is endorsed to teach physical education and is aligned with the national and state physical education standards.

 Adaptive physical education is offered in order to meet the needs of all students.